History of Merseyrail: Early electrification (1977–1978)

-Expanding from Rock Ferry to Hooton, Chester and Ellesmere Port (1985–1994)
+Rock Ferry to Hooton, Chester and Ellesmere Port (1985–1994)

-Rock Ferry railway station had been a terminus for Wirral Line services since the Mersey Railway was extended there from Green Lane in 1891.
-Passengers for the lines to Chester and Helsby would change trains at this station from the electric service on to mainline services operated by steam and diesel.
-Rock Ferry became one of the terminals for the Merseyrail Wirral Line.
-In 1985 the line from Rock Ferry to Hooton was electrified and incorporated in the Wirral Line of Merseyrail, making Hooton a new terminus.
+Rock Ferry had been a terminus for Wirral-line service since the Mersey Railway was extended there from Green Lane in 1891.
+Passengers for the lines to Chester and Helsby would change trains at this station from the electric service to mainline steam and diesel services.
+Rock Ferry became a terminal for the Merseyrail Wirral line.

 Hooton is a junction station where the line to Helsby via Ellesmere Port branches off the main Chester line.
-The line from Hooton to Chester was electrified in 1993, making Chester a terminus station of the Wirral Line.
-The line from Hooton to Ellesmere Port was electrified in 1994 and incorporated into the Wirral Line, making Ellesmere Port a terminus and interchange station.
+The line from Hooton to Chester was electrified in 1993, making Chester a terminus of the Wirral line.

 Kirkby to Headbolt Lane

-In 2023, Headbolt Lane replaced Kirkby as the terminus of the Kirkby/Headbolt Lane Line.
-This expansion to the network became the UK's first BEMU fleet in use for passenger services, as there is no electrification past Kirkby, relying completely on batteries.
+In 2023, Headbolt Lane replaced Kirkby as the terminus of the Kirkby-Headbolt Lane line.
+This network expansion is the UK's first passenger BEMU fleet; there is no electrification past Kirkby except batteries.